mongodb/mongodbatlas-cloudformation-resources/cfn-resources/autogen/README.md

 # Using autogen

-## Autogenerating CFN resource schema and generic GO code for a new resource:
+## Autogenerating CFN resource schema and generic Go code for a new resource:

 ### Step 1: